K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 I plan to add more WIKI pages here to show how I set up the IDE Tool options.
 The BT_keyboard files are included as a component so there shoudl be no need to find and download libraries and component unlike in Arduino.
 When someone does a clean install and compile this can be verified.

-I provide precompiled firmware for your compatible CPU board using either of 2 tools so you do not have to compile the code, jsut upload the binary files and run it.
-There are Wiki pages about hardware, other info, and how to upload the firmeware:
+I provide precompiled firmware using the 4x20 line classic LCD display for your compatible CPU board using either of 2 tools so you do not have to compile the code, jsut upload the binary files and run it.
+There are Wiki pages about hardware, other info, and how to upload the firmware:

 https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki